approvals/ApprovalTests.cpp/doc/how_tos/TestAVarietyOfValues.md

 <a id="top"></a>

-# How To Test a Variety of Values for One Input
+# How to Test a Variety of Values for One Input

 <!-- toc -->
 ## Contents